linkedin/kafka-monitor/README.md

   <img src="/docs/images/xinfra_monitor.png" width="510"/>
 </p>

-# Kafka Monitor
+# Xinfra Monitor
 [![Build Status](https://travis-ci.org/linkedin/kafka-monitor.svg?branch=master)](https://travis-ci.org/linkedin/kafka-monitor)

-Kafka Monitor (KMF) is a framework to implement and execute long-running kafka system tests in a real cluster.
+Xinfra Monitor (KMF) is a framework to implement and execute long-running kafka system tests in a real cluster.
 It complements Kafka’s existing system tests by capturing potential bugs or regressions that are only likely to occur after prolonged period of time or with low probability.
 Moreover, it allows you to monitor Kafka cluster using end-to-end pipelines to obtain a number of derived vital stats such as end-to-end latency, service availability, consumer offset commit availability, as well as message loss rate.
-You can easily deploy Kafka Monitor to test and monitor your Kafka cluster without requiring any change to your application.
+You can easily deploy Xinfra Monitor to test and monitor your Kafka cluster without requiring any change to your application.

-Kafka Monitor can automatically create the monitor topic with the specified config and increase partition count of the monitor topic to ensure partition# >= broker#.
+Xinfra Monitor can automatically create the monitor topic with the specified config and increase partition count of the monitor topic to ensure partition# >= broker#.
 It can also reassign partition and trigger preferred leader election to ensure that each broker acts as leader of at least one partition of the monitor topic.
-This allows Kafka Monitor to detect performance issue on every broker without requiring users to manually manage the partition assignment of the monitor topic.
+This allows Xinfra Monitor to detect performance issue on every broker without requiring users to manually manage the partition assignment of the monitor topic.

-Kafka Monitor is used in conjunction with different middle-layer services such as li-apache-kafka-clients in order to monitor single clusters, pipeline desination clusters, and other types of clusters as done in Linkedin engineering for real-time cluster healthchecks.
+Xinfra Monitor is used in conjunction with different middle-layer services such as li-apache-kafka-clients in order to monitor single clusters, pipeline desination clusters, and other types of clusters as done in Linkedin engineering for real-time cluster healthchecks.

 ## Getting Started

 ### Prerequisites
-Kafka Monitor requires Gradle 2.0 or higher.
+Xinfra Monitor requires Gradle 2.0 or higher.
 Java 7 should be used for building in order to support both Java 7 and Java 8 at runtime.

-Kafka Monitor supports Apache Kafka 0.8 to 2.0:
+Xinfra Monitor supports Apache Kafka 0.8 to 2.0:
 - Use branch 0.8.2.2 to work with Apache Kafka 0.8
 - Use branch 0.9.0.1 to work with Apache Kafka 0.9
 - Use branch 0.10.2.1 to work with Apache Kafka 0.10